 Mechanical Clearing.
 Any clearing of trees, shrubs, understories, stumps or humus layers by wheeled or tracked vehicles or equipment such as a bulldozer or backhoe.
 Mechanical clearing does not include clearing by hand held power equipment such as chainsaws.

-Planning Administrator.
-The McDowell County official charged with the responsibility of enforcing this ordinance, or his/her designee.
+Planning Director.
+The McDowell County official charged with the responsibility of enforcing this ordinance, or his/her duly authorized agent.

 Planning Board.
 The McDowell County Planning Board.